Land Lease Agreement: Definition, Types, Free Template, and How to Write One

 Require proof of insurance coverage.
 Specify minimum coverage amounts and whether the landlord must be named as an additional insured party.

 List conditions allowing either party to terminate the lease early.
-Define what constitutes default (such as missed rent payments, unauthorized improvements, prohibited uses).
+Define what constitutes default — missed rent payments, unauthorized improvements, prohibited land use, or insolvency.
+Specify cure periods that allow the defaulting party to correct violations before termination and include the dispute resolution mechanism — typically mediation before litigation.

 Having these components documented in your land lease agreement PDF prevents misunderstandings that lead to expensive contract disputes decades after signing.